Blooym/xlm/README.md

 - From the dropdown that appears select "XLCore [XLM]" (if this does not show, please make sure you restarted Steam first).
 - You can now launch the game.
 XIVLauncher will be automatically installed to the compatibilitytools.d directory and start as usual.
 When you close the game, Steam will recognise this.

-### Passing extra arguments or environment variables to the XIVLauncher (Advanced & Optional)
+### Passing extra arguments or environment variables to XIVLauncher (Advanced & Optional)

 > [!NOTE]
 > This is not available when using an auto-installer.
 Please manually run the XLM binary to pass extra options.